RacsoRhodes/travelpoints/readme.txt

 		All player travelpoint tables are serialized and saved in the "travelpoints_tables" directory of the current world as
 		<player_name>.tpt.

+		The serialized global travelpoints are saved in the world's root directory as "travelpoints_global.tpt"

 	----------------------------------------------------------------------------
 	1.0 /travelpoints